12 Types of Ballroom Dances and Their Definition

 The Spanish bolero was formed out of seguidilla in the late 18th century and was popularized by famous court dancers like Sabastian Cerezo.

-It was replaced by Cuban bolero; another bolero style danced along with a Cuban music genre.
+It was replaced by Cuban bolero, another bolero style danced along with a Cuban music genre.

 4. Samba